Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Where To Eat Pho in Hanoi

 A staple in Hanoi street food, Pho is sold in restaurants, from street-corner kiosks and by traveling vendors.
 A steaming bowl of Pho can be consumed for any meal – breakfast, lunch or dinner.
 In fact, it often appears as a choice for included breakfasts at Hanoi hotels.
 We slurped up oodles of noodles all over town – and can’t pick just one Hanoi Pho restaurant to recommend!
-Instead, we offer two recommendations for the Must-Try food in Hanoi.
+Instead, we offer two recommendations for this Must-Try Food in Hanoi.

 Pro Tip: The correct pronunciation of Pho is Fuh, not Foh.